joshclyde/StarWarsTimeline/README.md

 ### 💧 Medium Priority

 - fix title's having symbols in it
-- fix title's overflowing through right side of screen
-- some of the dates are weird, example Path of Destruction is 1000 BBY - 1006 BBY when it should be the other way around
 - not as laggy search

 ### 🧊 Low priority